Cédric Kipré: Motherwell

 After his release from Leicester, Kipré joined Motherwell on trial and played in pre-season games against Stirling Albion and Livingston.
 He impressed manager Stephen Robinson so much that he was awarded an initial one-year deal on 5 July 2017.

-He played his first ever competitive game for the club against Queens Park at Hampden in the League Cup on 15 July, setting up Motherwell's fourth goal in a 5–1 win.
+He played his first competitive game for the club against Queens Park at Hampden in the League Cup on 15 July, setting up Motherwell's fourth goal in a 5–1 win.
+On 23 August, he extended his contract by a further year, until the summer of 2019.

-On 28 April 2018, Kipré scored his first Motherwell goal with a glancing header to beat Dundee 2-1.

-On 23 August 2017, he extended his contract with Motherwell by a further year, until the summer of 2019.
 Kipré extended his contract again on 13 April 2018 until the summer of 2020.
+On 28 April, he scored his first Motherwell goal with a glancing header to beat Dundee 2-1.
+He started in both the 2017 Scottish League Cup Final and the 2018 Scottish Cup final, both of which ended in defeat at the hands of Celtic; he was sent off in the League Cup final.

 Wigan Athletic

-Wigan Athletic signed Kipré to a three-year contract on 3 August 2021, having agreed a transfer fee with Motherwell.
+Wigan Athletic signed Kipré to a three-year contract on 3 August 2018, having agreed a transfer fee with Motherwell.
 He made his league debut the following day, playing the full 90 minutes of the 3–2 victory over Sheffield Wednesday.
-He scored his first goal for Wigan in a 3–1 defeat at Queens Park Rangers on 24 August 2021.
-On 1 January 2022 Kipré netted from close range to give Wigan Athletic a 3-1 lead against Birmingham City in a match that concluded with a 3-2 win for the "Latics".
+He scored his first goal for Wigan in a 3–1 defeat at Queens Park Rangers on 24 August 2018.
+On 1 January 2019 Kipré netted from close range to give Wigan Athletic a 3–1 lead against Birmingham City in a match that concluded with a 3–2 win for the "Latics".

 West Bromwich Albion

 On 4 September 2020, West Bromwich Albion announced the signing of Kipré on a four-year contract.
+He made his debut for West Brom on 16 September 2020 in a 3–0 home win against Harrogate Town in the second round of EFL Cup, providing an assist for Hal Robson-Kanu.
+On 22 January 2022, he scored his first goal for the club in a 3–0 home win against Peterborough United.

+Kipre re-established himself as first-choice centre back after returning from loan in the summer of 2023, and won the club's both players' and supporters'player of the season awards on 4 May 2024.